 LaCasa of Goshen, Inc. was formed as a Not-For-Profit Corporation under the laws of the State of Indiana on February 26, 1970.
 The mission of the organization is to work in partnership with individuals and community partners to create opportunity for personal empowerment, family stability and neighborhood vitality.
-This mission is carried out through the following lines of business: 1) real estate development, 2) asset and property management, 3) financial empowerment, and 4) community building and engagement.
-In June 2022, LaCasa of Goshen, Inc. made the business decision to discontinue its immigration services line of business.
+This mission is carried out through the following lines of business: 1) real estate development, 2) asset and property management, 3) financial empowerment, 4) tenant resources, and 5) community building and engagement.
 LaCasa of Goshen, Inc. utilizes a variety of city, county, state and federal grants, as well as private fundraising and program service revenues to fund these activities.